-The Italian and European newspapers have widely documented the recent debate concerning Malpensa airport2 and the variety of opinions on the issue have highlighted the difficulty connected with the launch and take-off of an international hub.
-This example does not refer to the Italian context only; in fact, if we analyse the story of the main European hubs, we would discover that they undergo a similar process.
+The recent sharp reduction in passenger traffic caused by the September 11th events, has highlighted a wide debate on how to revitalise the industry as it was before.
+Now things are slowly returning normal but strict traffic controls in and among the airports request a even stronger planning and management of activities taking place in the airport through the improvement of managerial tools employed in this context.
 For this reason it is necessary to dominate complexity employing a methodology which allows to represent a system of actors and operations and to understand the key levers useful to generate a vicious circle which allows the growth of such a reality.
 Furthermore, we must underline the applicability of such an instrument in other industries showing similar characteristics, such as the infrastructure, the logistics, the transportation and the communication industry (telecommunications, cinema, etc.) among others.

 In this paper, a brief analysis of the characteristics of a hub and the conditions which allows its development will be followed by a review of the literature on the hub development models.
 The identification of the most relevant variables for the creation of a hub will lead to the presentation of the model and its functioning.
-Finally, the main managerial implications of the model and its generalisation to other industries and contexts will be presented.
+Finally, the main managerial implications of the model in terms of economic impact of managerial choices and its generalisation to other industries and contexts will be presented.

-2. The functioning of a hub3
+2. The functioning of a hub1

-The name hub designates the airport which offers a wide variety of connections to national and international destinations, defined spokes, synchronised in order to allow a rapid transit of passengers from an arriving to a departing flight4; the synchronisation of flights allows the design of traffic "waves", whose number determines the quality of the connections and, consequently, of the service offered by the airport.
-A hub can be considered a clearing station and the synchronisation of the flights in arrival and departure allows to offer passengers a number of destinations wider than the number of the direct connections provided 5.
+The name hub designates the airport which offers a wide variety of connections to national and international destinations, defined spokes, synchronised in order to allow a rapid transit of passengers from an arriving to a departing flight2; the synchronisation of flights allows the design of traffic "waves", whose number determines the quality of the connections and, consequently, of the service offered by the airport.
+A hub can be considered a clearing station and the synchronisation of the flights in arrival and departure allows to offer passengers a number of destinations wider than the number of the direct connections provided 3.

-Furthermore one of the most relevant characteristics of a hub is its capacity to attract transit passengers rather than origin/destination passengers 6.
+Furthermore one of the most relevant characteristics of a hub is its capacity to attract transit passengers rather than origin/destination passengers 4.
 It must be underlined that not all the airports can become hubs; in fact their central positioning with respect to the main east-west traffic stream is a precondition.
 Nonetheless, the positioning is not the only requisite which can transform an airport in a hub.
 Another fundamental element is the presence of an airline which provide flight connections and their synchronisation.
-In fact, a hub is an organisational solution chosen by and airline and concerning the type of connections it offers 7.
+In fact, a hub is an organisational solution chosen by and airline and concerning the type of connections it offers 5.